Frequently Asked Questions

 Are you registered with a professional body?

-how can i be sure you worth ethically?
+How can I be sure you work ethically?

-What issues do you have experience of working with?
+What issues do you have experience working with?

 What is therapy like?